ibm-watson-iot/iot-python/samples/bluemixZoneDemo/README.md

 The second part of the application is a page designed to be ran on a users phone that uses Javascript to simulate device code running on the phone.
 The device code presents the same username & PIN to the backend application for authentication, on asuccessful authentication the backend application will provide the device with the necessary crendentials required to connect securely to the IOT Foundation.

+---

-##Bluemix
+##Bluemix Deployment
 The sample is specifically designed to be deployed into Bluemix.
 The application requires a binding to both an instance of the IOTF & Cloudant services.

 ###Get the sample source code
 ```